 Day 5: The Lofoten Fishery in Svolvær

 There is plenty of activity in Lofoten during this time, when the yearly Lofoten-fishing is taking place.
-So before we cross Vestfjorden we must pass by Svolvær, pay the local bakery a visit, and do some sightseeing.
-In the afternoon we sail out to Skrova if we feel like, or we drink some beers with the fishermen at the harbor pub.
+So of course before we cross Vestfjorden we must pass by Svolvær, pay the local bakery a visit, and do some sightseeing.
+In the afternoon we might sail out to Skrova, or drink some beers with the fishermen at the harbor pub.
 Maybe we are also able to catch our own fish for dinner today?

 Day 6: Across the “Vestfjorden” from Svolvær to Steigen

 Today we will cross the mythical “Vestfjorden”!
-With a short landfall on Skrova, or just straight across to Nordskot in Steigen.
-Here the famous Norwegian polar explorers, Børge Ousland and Randi Skaug each have their own island.
-Since we know them both we aim to visit at least one of them to stretch our legs, maybe they have fired up the sauna?
+We will either make a short landfall on Skrova, or just sail straight across to Nordskot in Steigen.
+Here the famous Norwegian polar explorers, Børge Ousland and Randi Skaug, each have their own island.
+Since we know them both we aim to visit at least one of them to stretch our legs - maybe they have fired up the sauna?
 Tonight we aim to have a photo session indoors with a screen and projector so we can look at each other's photos and practice a little editing.